Marie-Sheela/javascript-functional-programming-array-methods-practice-Bank-account-login-transactions/README.md

 # javascript-functional-programming-array-methods-practice-Bank-account-login-transactions
 I created  a web page for Bank account login+transactions.
 I used javascript array methods.
 I used functional programming.
 ======

+Functions:

-Login:
+1. Login:
 login username and pin check.
 I display alert error message for unsuccesful login

-username:
+2. create username:
 i create username using first letters of each word in the name. eg MZ for Mark Zuckerberg

-Timer:
+3. Timer:
 timer starts when user logs in. if user is idle for 30 seconds, user is logged out. if user makes any transfer, then I reset the timer.
 ===

-after login:
+4. after login:
 I display
 welcome message
 today's date